Contract packing for food

 Click on the link for a longer list of food items we can pack

 Packaging options and packing methods for food

 Food can be packed in lots of different types of packaging.
-Most food is packed using filling techniques where the packaging is already manufactured and then filled, unless using sachets where vertical form fill seal techniques will be used or packing solid foods like chocolate bars that can be pushed along a conveyor belt.
+Most food is packed using filling techniques where the packaging is already manufactured and then filled, unless using sachets where vertical form fill seal (VFFS) techniques will be used or packing solid foods like chocolate bars that can be pushed along a conveyor belt.
 These types of food will be packed using horizontal bagging techniques such as flow wrapping.
 A customer can either supply the packaging themselves or contract packers can help source the required packaging.